johejo/extratime/README.md

 # extratime

-Extra time packages for unmarshalling and marshalling json and xml.
+A extra time package for unmarshalling and marshalling json and xml.

 ## Supported Formats